Sharon-Wachira/British-Airlines-Reviews/README.md

 This project showcases a Tableau dashboard built to analyze **British Airways customer review data**, highlighting trends and insights across different aircraft types, countries, and service categories.

 ![Image](https://github.com/user-attachments/assets/dc18a817-9798-4b23-8237-1e6eb96be9ea)

+The dashboard allows users to explore how passengers rate their experience with British Airways across various dimensions such as the
+** Overall Rating**
+** Cabin Staff Service **